 4. Support Bans

 Many municipalities around the world have enacted bans on single use plastic bags, takeout containers, and bottles.
 You can support the adoption of such policies in your community.
 Here is a list of resources for legislative bodies considering limiting the use of plastic bags.

 5. Avoid Products Containing Microbeads

 Tiny plastic particles, called “microbeads,” have become a growing source of ocean plastic pollution in recent years.
 Microbeads are found in some face scrubs, toothpastes, and bodywashes, and they readily enter our oceans and waterways through our sewer systems, and affect hundreds of marine species.
 Avoid products containing plastic microbeads by looking for “polythelene” and “polypropylene” on the ingredient labels of your cosmetic products (find a list of products containing microbeads here).

 6. Spread the Word

 Stay informed on issues related to plastic pollution and help make others aware of the problem.
-Tell your friends and family about how they can be part of the solution, or host a viewing party for one of the many plastic pollution focused documentaries, like Bag It, Addicted to Plastic, Plasticized, or Garbage Island.
+Tell your friends and family about how they can be part of the solution, or host a viewing party for one of the many plastic pollution focused documentaries, like A Plastic Ocean, Garbage Island: An Ocean Full of Plastic, Bag It, Addicted to Plastic, Plasticized, or Garbage Island.

 7. Support Organizations Addressing Plastic Pollution